vppillai/h3Docs/system/net/docs/interface.md

 **Summary**

-Deinitializes the specific module instance of the SYS NET service
+Deinitializes the specific instance of the NET System service

 **Description**